mrinnnmoy/DonateX/README.md

 - **Push Protocol :** Decentralized notifications for user alerts and campaign updates.
 - **The Graph :** Indexing and querying protocol for fast blockchain data retrieval.
 - **Streamflow :** Protocol for automated, secure fund transfers to campaign creators.

+## 👨‍💻 Project building steps.

+1. Build the UI and set up routes.
+2. Set up wallet integration.
+3. Write and deploy the smart contract on the blockchain.
+4. Integrate IPFS for storing campaign details.
+5. Implement The Graph for querying campaign and donation data.
+6. Create donation and campaign creation workflows on the frontend.
+7. Set up automated fund transfers using Streamflow.
+8. Add notification system using Push Protocol.
+9. Test, debug and deploy the application.

 ## 📂 Folder Structure.